-- Monitoring adherence to regulations on personnel procedures and transformation policies; - Promoting a high standard of professional ethics; - Evaluating the management of information technology; and - Monitoring, evaluating and investigating service delivery, and related organisational systems and practices nationally and at provincial level.
+- · Monitoring adherence to regulations on personnel procedures and transformation policies; - Promoting a high standard of professional ethics; - Evaluating the management of information technology; and - · Monitoring, evaluating and investigating service delivery, and related organisational systems and practices nationally and at provincial level.

-The PSC might have been constituted as a body responsible for the management of the public service as a whole.
-But its role was diminished by what has been referred to as the foundational piece of legislation of democratic South Africa, passed even before the final constitution was ratified in 1996.
+The PSC role was diminished even before the final constitution was ratified in 1996.
+This was accomplished by the Public Service Act (PSA), passed in 1994, which reintegrated the various tricameral administrations (those within pre-1994 South Africa and homeland governments) into a unitary system.
 This was the Public Service Act (PSA), passed in 1994, which reintegrated the various tricameral administrations (those within pre-1994 South Africa and homeland governments) into a unitary system.

 The Act removed the PSC's executive powers, leaving it largely confined to advice and recommendation.

-The Act gave politicians very wide discretion over government administrations.
+It gave politicians very wide discretion over government administrations.
 For example, it granted executive authorities the responsibility for decisions regarding the structure of departments.
 These included a department's internal organisation, planning, human resources management and so on.
 It was also responsible for staff recruitment and performance management.
 Wide-ranging powers of appointment were granted to the president, to cabinet ministers, and (at provincial level) to members of relevant executive councils, although provision existed for these to be devolved for operational purposes.
-Nevertheless, according to Ivor Chipkin, director of the New South Institute and an authority on public administration in South Africa, this created a situation in which the public service was set up to be a fundamentally politicised institution.13
+Nevertheless, according to Ivor Chipkin, director of the New South Institute and an authority on public administration in South Africa, this created a situation in which the public service was set up to be a fundamentally politicised institution.12